-The official Microsoft documentation teaches us that Microsoft Intune is an optional requirement to configure Windows Hello for Business to show the option to display the FIDO security key sign-in method as part of the Sign-in options on the Windows Logon Screen.
+The official Microsoft documentation teaches us that Microsoft Intune is an optional requirement to configure Windows Hello for Business to show the option to display the FIDO security key sign-in method as part of the Sign-in options on the Windows Logon Screen for Azure AD accounts.

 However, a method to achieve the same goal without Microsoft Intune is not part of the documentation…

-To make FIDO Key sign-in work, you’ll need to meet the following requirements:
+To make FIDO Key sign-in work with an Azure AD account, you’ll need to meet the following requirements:

 - You need a compatible FIDO2 security key.